PM-Notes/Prince2/README.md

 Senior Supplier
 - Raises issues
 - Ensures decisions focus on expected benefits
-- RRespond to requests for advice (from the PM)
+- Respond to requests for advice (from the PM)

 Project Assurance
 - Advice examining and resolving issues (Issue register)